BaronJensen/termi-ai/BUILD.md

-# Build Instructions for Cursovable
+# Build Instructions for Termi AI

-This document provides detailed instructions for building and distributing the Cursovable Electron application.
+This document provides detailed instructions for building and distributing the Termi AI Electron application.

 ## Prerequisites